 If one or more photos have not been fully loaded, please refresh your browser again.
 As there are more than 100 images, this page can take a little time to fully load.
 All images have been compressed to avoid loading time problem, this is why their size is small!

 There are currently 19 sugar mills' chimneys in the district of Pamplemousses.
 They are as follows:

 Few information is available on this small sugar factory.
-It is believed, it was built around 1834 before Belle Vue Harel.
+It is believed, it is the first chimney of Belle Vue Harel, built in 1834.

 Belle Vue Pilot

 Built-in 1842, it was also known as Bois Rouge.
 In 1925, it was annexed by Belle Vue Harel, which is Terra, nowadays.

 It is located where the first commercial sugar mill was built, Villebague.
 Grande Rosalie was annexed by The Mount in 1921.